hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

 ## conditional generation of summaries based on knowledge graph.

-- This will be a layer on top of th Apolo project that connects it to humans and users.
-Appolo extracts entities and events from many news articles and represents them in a knowledge graph.
+- This will be a layer on top of th Appolo project that connects it to humans and users.
+The knowledge graph extracts entities and events from many news articles and represents them in a graph.
-- I can generate sentences and paragraphs conditioned on the knowledge graph.
+- The idea is to generate sentences and paragraphs conditioned on the knowledge graph.
 This will condense information from many news sources and many relationships into a human readable passage.
 - This can be used by analysts trying to make sense of an event.
 It will help them understand all aspects of the event by reading a single article without the need to read many articles about the topic.
 - Download and run this to show you can generate sentences [pytorch implementation](https://github.com/kefirski/pytorch_RVAE)
 - model to be used is conditional VAE.
 - need to find a way to represent the knowlege graph to input to the CVAE.
 Maybe graph convolution?

+- example of relationship in knowledge graph:
+    + sentence [GM invests 100MM in Lyft] ->
+        * knowledge graph [nodes(GM, Lyft), relationship(investing)]

+- We can use a Recurrent VAE to reconstruct the sentence conditioned on the  knowledge graph.